XplaiNLP/xplainlp.github.io/content/contact/index.md

     content:
       title: Applications
       text: |
-        Although we are always looking for highly motivated and talented researchers, we get far more applications than we have positions available.
-        If you’d like to join our team, please check the following for open positions:

         ### Research Assistant and Scholarship (d/m/f)
         We are currently looking for talented postdocs!
 Please check this [website](https://www.tu.berlin/en/qu/about-us/job-offers) for open positions.